 Statewide (and beyond) reach

-On 44 teams across the state there were Go Code Colorado veterans, retirees, and students from middle school (Grand Junction), high school (Durango and Colorado Springs) and college (Durango and Denver).
+In the 44 teams across the state at Challenge Weekend 2017, there were Go Code Colorado veterans, retirees, and students from middle school (Grand Junction), high school (Durango and Colorado Springs) and college (Durango and Denver).
 Fort Collins hosted participants from over five different states.
 Our first ever road show stop in Pueblo netted a team that competed in Colorado Springs.

 About the Apps